Accessing LSAC data

 - The Restricted Release (previously called the in-confidence release): This includes data from which the names and addresses have been removed but some information such as postcodes, date of birth and other data are provided at a more detailed level than the General Release datasets.
 Because of this, access arrangements to Restricted Release data are more rigorous than for General Release data.

 Restricted and General release versions of the data are available for the main LSAC dataset, Checkpoint data and Centrelink data.

 - General Release: available free of charge

 Instructions for how to apply for Release 9.0C2 of LSAC can be found on the Longitudinal Studies Dataverse website.

 To gain access to LSAC data, you will first need to:

 - register with the ADA Dataverse using the Dataverse registration form

-- read the National Centre for Longitudinal Data Access and Use Guidelines
+- read the Longitudinal Studies Data Access and Use Guidelines [PDF]

 - select ‘Request Access’ and complete the application form.